Print

 Instructions

 5. Garnish and serve.
 Arrange the meatballs on a serving plate, then dollop a little tahini sauce on top of each.
-Add a couple of pomegranate seeds, then scatter the flat-leaf parsley and chilli flakes all over.
+Add a couple of pomegranate seeds, then scatter the flat-leaf parsley and chili flakes all over.
 Serve with more tahini sauce on the side, for dipping.

 Notes

-PREP AHEAD: Mix and roll the meatballs up to two days before you want to serve them, then just cook them when you’re ready.
-You could also freeze them – pop them into the freezer on a tray, then when they’re solid, store in ziplock bags.
+PREP AHEAD: Mix and roll the meatballs up to three days before you want to serve them, then just cook them when you’re ready.
+You could also freeze them – pop them into the freezer on a tray, then when they’re solid, store them in ziplock bags.
 Cook them straight from frozen (pop them into the oven and add 10 or so minutes to the cooking time).

 INGREDIENT NOTES: Go for lamb that isn’t too lean – you want some fat to help create a juicy meatball.
-We’re grating the onion here, rather than dicing it, because it releases more liquid this way which will also help keep them juicy and moist.
+We’re grating the onion here, rather than dicing it, because it releases more liquid this way, which will also help keep them juicy and moist.
 You can skip the chilli flakes if you like.

-SUBSTITUTIONS: Instead of tahini sauce, use creamy labneh or thick Greek yogurt, or even garlic aioli would be lovely.
+SUBSTITUTIONS: Instead of tahini sauce, use creamy labneh or thick Greek yogurt, or even egg-free garlic aioli would be lovely.

 • Prep Time: 10